 - One screen maximum.
 If it doesn't fit on one screen, split it into multiple battlecards by competitor or by objection theme.
 The one-screen rule is non-negotiable for mid-call usage.

 - Specific over generic.
 "We have a better product" is useless.
 "We win when the team is under 100 users and values ease of setup over feature depth" is actionable.
-Every bullet on the battlecard should be specific enough that a new rep could use it verbatim.
+Every bullet should be specific enough that a new rep could use it verbatim.

 - Include "when to walk away" honestly.
 Reps trust battlecards that acknowledge where the competitor is stronger.
-A battlecard that claims you win on every dimension gets ignored because reps know it's not true.
+A battlecard that claims you win on every dimension gets ignored.

 - Track usage and win rate correlation.
 Measure which battlecards get opened, which get shared with prospects, and which correlate with closed-won deals.
 Double down on what works.
 Retire what doesn't.